simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 In this case just think of it as a data structure representing the markdown file: That could for example be an array for each line and in there a nested array for each word.

-This is not *exactly* who the library does it, there are a lot of custom objects involved, but you hopefully get the idea.
+This is not *exactly* how the library does it, there are a lot of custom objects involved, but you hopefully get the idea.

 </sidenote>